lcipolina/RL-Sutton-Barto-Solutions/README.md

 # RL-Sutton-Barto-Solutions
+Welcome to my repo.
-My solutions to the 2018 book on Reinforcement Learning by Sutton and Barto
+These are my solutions and notes for the 2018 book on Reinforcement Learning by Sutton and Barto.

+Please feel free to message me with comments or improvements to my solutions.